-Client

-Any individual or organisation that requests, commissions, or subscribes to all or any part of a research project.
+Client means any individual or organisation that requests, commissions, or subscribes to all or any part of a research project.

-Consent

-Freely given and informed indication of agreement by a person to the collection and processing of their personal data.
+Consent means freely given and informed indication of agreement by a person to the collection and processing of their personal data.

-Data analytics

-Means the process of examining data sets to uncover hidden patterns, unknown correlations, trends, preferences, and other useful information for research purposes.
+Data analytics means the process of examining data sets to uncover hidden patterns, unknown correlations, trends, preferences, and other useful information for research purposes.